What Is This Black Slime On My Turf?

 To grow, it relies on warmth, moisture and some sunlight to photosynthesise and produces chlorophyll and phycocyanin (effective for photosynthesis at very low light levels), hence it’s dark green appearance.
 Similar to clover, Nostoc takes nitrogen gas from the air and fixes it in the soil, often showing a slightly greener appearance to the turf around it.
 Nostoc forms on bare areas, often on compacted soils in moist and shaded surroundings.
 It is also more prominent on soils that have an abundance of phosphorus.

 The jelly substance can be very slippery and can be a particular issue on bowls greens.
 Nostoc gathers on the ends where bowlers are creating compaction and then with smooth surface shoes, bowlers can easily slip.
 The slippery surface can be reduced by the addition of a top dressing sand.
-For a longer term solutions, look to improve airflow, increase aeration, lightly scarify areas effected, use a penetrative wetting agent and have a soil test taken to ascertain phosphorus levels.
+For a longer term solutions, look to improve airflow, increase aeration, lightly scarify areas effected, use a penetrative wetting agent, apply copper (repeated applications may be required) and have a soil test taken to ascertain phosphorus levels.
+If phosphorus levels are high, use phosphorus free fertilisers.

 By Chris Humphrey MBPR FQA, Technical Manager